gdoumenc/coworks/docs/index.rst

 Coworks is a unified serverless microservices framework based on AWS technologies.

-Each atomic microservice (defined as ``class TechMicroService``) is a simple python class deployed as a serverless AWS Lambda, and composition of microservices (defined as ``class BizMicroService``) is performed over the AWS Step Function product.
+Each atomic microservice (defined as ``class TechMicroService``) is a simple python class deployed as a serverless AWS Lambda and can be called synchronously and asynchrously.

+Composition of microservices (defined as ``class BizMicroService``) is performed over the AWS Step Function product.

 Other AWS technologies are used for logging, administration, ...